Budibase/website/content/blog/how-to-make-a-web-app/index.md

 1. Backend language (e.g. Python, Ruby) - control how your web app works
 2. Web front end (HTML, CSS, Javascript) - for the look and feel of your web app
-3. DevOps (Github, Jenkins) - Deploying/hosting your web app
+3. DevOps (Github, Jenkins) - Deploying / hosting your web app

 If you don’t have any experience with the points above, don’t worry.
 You have two options:

 1. Learn the points above - there are lots of resources online to help you.
 I’d recommend [Codecademy]([https://www.codecademy.com/](https://www.codecademy.com/)).
 2. Use a [web app builder](https://www.udibase.com) like Budibase - As a builder, Budibase will remove the need to learn a backend language.
 On top of that, Budibase will also take care of a lot of your DevOps tasks such as hosting.

+Moving on.
 The time has arrived to quickly dive into the 12 steps for making a web app.

 Are you ready?

-Let’s do this.
+Let’s do this!

 ## How to make a web app in 12 steps (4 stages)